wokamoto/dogmap.jp/wp-content/plugins/wp-system-health/readme.txt

 Additional you can switch on the performance values HTML comment output at your visitors pages to measure your system.
 The new Dashboard Administration Submenu entry allows deactivation of several features if not necessary.

+All WordPress related constants can be inspected.
+The amount ahs been adapted to WordPress 3.5.1 now.

+Newly introduced you will find a CPU Usage History chart at your Dashboard.
+It will show the approx. last 2 minutes of server load.
+This will be extended and fully configurable with next upcomming versions.
+If you don't get any values shown, your provider may have disabled any type of performance functions.

 The plugin is now fully translatable and gots as first shot a german translation (approx. 40% translated).
 Feel free to contribute your translations.

 With all the provided information it's easy to detect configuration issues, memory race problems and also to help somebody by just request some values.